Outerbridgeio/Outerbridge/README.md

 3. This will automatically spins up mongodb and outerbridge containers
 4. Open [http://localhost:3000](http://localhost:3000)
 5. You can bring the containers down by `docker-compose stop`
+6. If using MongoDB Atlas, follow the guide [here](https://docs.outerbridge.io/get-started#-docker)

 ## 👨‍💻 Developers